spiceai/spiceai/README.md

 ### Current hosting limitations

 - Docker is required.
-We are targeting self-host support in v0.3.0-alpha.
+Self-host and metal support is on the roadmap.
 - Only macOS and Linux are natively supported.
 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
-- arm64 is not yet supported (i.e. Apple's M1 Macs).
+- darwin/arm64 is not yet supported (i.e. Apple's M1 Macs).
 We use M1s ourselves, so we hope to support this very soon. :-)

 ⭐️ We highly recommend using [GitHub Codespaces](https://github.com/features/codespaces) to get started.
 Codespaces enables you to run Spice.ai in a virtual environment in the cloud.
 If you use Codespaces, the install is not required and you may skip to the [Getting Started with Codespaces](#getting-started-with-codespaces) section.